 |Inside front cover original owner's signature and addresses: "Nick Nack Copy"|

 Nick Nack must have given or loaned the book to my father.
 There was no title on the cover, instead that weird little blue graphic that made no sense to me.
 The title was also on the spine and visible by virtue of a window of gray duct tape cut out.
 In fact, I guarantee it was my father who duct-taped the book together, probably frustrated that the book given/loaned to him was literally falling apart.
 Archival?
 No, but the book is still together as can be seen.

 Inside I found the title, Adventures in Time and Space: An Anthology of Modern Science Fiction Stories.
-The book was massive, about 1000 pages and filled with 35 stories, some with authors I recognized from the paperback books, The volume was beat up, sparse and enigmatic to me.
+The book was massive, nearly 1000 pages and filled with 35 stories, some with authors I recognized from the paperback books.
+The volume was beat up, sparse and enigmatic to me.
 What intrigued me further was that every story in this book had been published even longer ago, in a strange sounding magazine called Astounding Stories, in the 1930's and 1940's (actually, from 1937 to 1945).
 What was this magazine?
 I had no idea but the question and the intrigue helped lead me to a lifelong journey and fascination into pulp and science fiction history over the long years.